 Technological advancements have enabled therapy to be delivered online and since the Covid-19 pandemic this has become more popular.
 The reason this method has still stayed is because of the convenience and affordability it tends to offer.
 Eliminating the need for physical premises, online therapy allows you to access therapy from the comfort of your home.
 This in turn, reduces your transportation costs and gives you more control over your time.

-While cost of therapy is an important factor, it should not be the driving factor for choosing a therapist.
-Investing in someone who is professionally equipped to provide you with the treatment you need is crucial.
-If you wish to achieve lasting positive change, finding the right therapist specific to your issues and investing in a more experienced therapist is likely to be more cost-effective.
+While cost is an important factor, it should not be the only thing driving your choice of therapist.
+Investing in someone who is professionally equipped to provide the treatment you need is what makes the real difference.

 If you would like to learn more about what we do, who we help and the fees here at Select Psychology please get in touch using the button below and we can provide further guidance on our approaches and therapist options in a free phone consultation.